ongyongen/Singapore-Building-Address-Scraper/README.md

-# singapore-building-address-scraper
+# singapore-building-address-information

-A web scraper that scrapes for information of Singapore Building Addresses, using OneMap's Search API
+A repository of Singapore building address information, scraped with OneMap's Search API